 The American Bass, Kevin Thompson, possesses a commanding stage presence and a voice with extraordinary range, depth, and color: "A mountain of a voice, with resonance from the Escorial of Philip II, the throne of Boris Godunov, and the majestic court of Sarastro… Thompson delivered all the goods...”
 (San Francisco Classical Voice).

-Mr. Thompson begins the 2017-2018 season with debuts with Odyssey Opera as Thibaut in Maid of Orleans by Tchaikovsky, with Boston Youth Symphony as Zuniga in Carmen and the Chautauqua Institution in Verdi Requiem.
-Return engagements include with Knoxville Opera as Ramfis in Aida, Raimondo in Lucia di Lammermoor with Bob Jones University and with the National Chorale for their 50th Anniversary season at Lincoln Center.
+Mr. Thompson begins the 2017-2018 season with debuts with Odyssey Opera as Thibaut in Maid of Orleans by Tchaikovsky and the Verdi Requiem with Chautauqua Institution.
+Return engagements include Ramfis in Aida with Knoxville Opera, Raimondo in Lucia di Lammermoor with Bob Jones University and Judas in Thy Will Be Done with National Chorale at Lincoln Center.
 He will also sing Baldasserre in La Favorita with the New Amsterdam Opera, Hadyn's Lord Nelson's Mass and Schubert's Mass in C at Carnegie Hall.

 Last season (2016-2017), Mr. Thompson enjoyed a return engagement at New York City Opera reprising the role of the Old Gypsy in Aleko, a performance praised as “stentorian” by the New York Times.
 Company debuts included Don Basilio in Il Barbiere di Siviglia with Opera Hong Kong; Angelotti in Tosca with Opera Tampa and a role debut as Banquo in Macbeth.
 Other performances included with the St. Louis Symphony in the Mozart Requiem; with Tallahassee Symphony in the Verdi Requiem.